uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 For example, in the first grammar above, “aaabaaa” is accepted, but “bba” isn’t.
 If you are given a string that isn’t in the grammar, then you won’t be able to find any combination of productions that can be used to create it.

-**An important thing about CFG productions is that they can be used to check rules that a regular language can’t.**
-(Remember that regular languages use regular expressions and finite state automata).
+**An important thing about CFG productions is that they can be used to check rules that a regular language can’t** (Remember that regular languages use regular expressions and finite state automata).
 You won’t be able to build an FSA that checks that the number of “a”s before the “b” is the same as the number after it - try to create one and you’ll see the issue!